ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

 Displacement is the DOF solution for a structural analysis.
 The location argument for a DOF solution must be modal.

-You can access the :class:`Displacement <ansys.dpf.post.displacement.Displacement>`
+This code shows how to access the :class:`Displacement <ansys.dpf.post.displacement.Displacement>` result object:
-result object with:

 .. code:: python